 Progress in establishing resolution regimes has been substantial (Figure 5).
 Chapter 2 introduced the resolution reform index, which was used as the basis for Figures 5 and 6.
-As Figure 5 shows, almost all G-SIB home and key host jurisdictions have had comprehensive regimes for a number of years.
-However, implementation of resolution reforms remains incomplete in a number of FSB jurisdictions, so their benefits have yet to be fully realised.
+As Figure 5 shows, almost all G-SIB home and key host jurisdictions have had comprehensive regimes for a number of years and most jurisdictions have continued to make progress.10 However, implementation of resolution reforms remains incomplete in a number of FSB jurisdictions, so their benefits have yet to be fully realised.11